-He gestured loosely toward the bar.
+He gestured toward the bar.
 "It took over so fast.
-Seemed harmless when it launched—just another local app challenging the international ones, like Naver did with Google, or KakaoTalk vs WhatsApp.
+It seemed harmless when it launched—just another local app challenging the international ones, like Naver did with Google, or KakaoTalk vs WhatsApp.
 Then last week, it rolled out everywhere.
-A forced system update."
+Forced system update."

 "And you reached out to me because of that?"
 Maya asked.

 "You're one of the only people I know who hasn't touched it," he confirmed.
-"The only one I thought might actually listen."
+"And the only one I thought might notice if something was off."

 Maya was quiet for a long moment.